tsprlng/useful-pgp-agent/card-functionality/README.md

 ## Run the card-functionality tests against the emulated Gnuk

-First, we determine the ident of connected OpenPGP cards (and specifically of our emulated Gnuk instance):
+First, we determine the `ident` of all connected OpenPGP cards (we're looking specifically for our emulated Gnuk instance, which will show up with the manufacturer code "FFFE", from the "Range reserved for randomly assigned serial numbers"):

 ```
 $ cargo run --bin list-cards